-Bi-State Development Agency Board of Commissioners Open Session Agenda Item Title VI Procedures and Analyses Updates June 25, 2021 Page 2
+Bi-State Development Agency Operations Committee Open Session Agenda Item Title VI Procedures and Analyses Updates May 21, 2021 Page 2

-Staff have executed the SAFE analysis updates by utilizing the newly updated Title VI policies, and have applied that procedure to the most recently scheduled major service change, which was Metro Reimagined in late 2019.
+Metro Reimagined in late 2019.
 Any temporary emergency service changes that occurred as a result of the COVID-19 pandemic were exempt from this analysis per FTA guidance.